UniFormal/uniformal.github.io/doc/tutorials/applications/getting-started.md

 Note that most archives on https://gl.mathhub.info/MMT have their build output committed.
 During the build of an archive, the so-called relational information is created, which is needed for querying all theories, for instance.\\

-TODO: If you would like to use an archive without pre-existing build output or re-build an archive, then you have to call X, Y, Z.
+TODO: Add note on how to re-build an archive using the API.
+It's possible to do so using [the command line of MMT](https://uniformal.github.io/doc/setup/running.html).

 #### II.3 Commit to version control